yp2353/yp2353-Team-1/README.md

 ### For Collaborators

-Ensure to create your own `.env` file and populate it with your own Spotify, Genius, and OpenAI API credentials.
+- Ensure to create your own `.env` file and populate it with your own Spotify, Genius, and OpenAI API credentials.
+- Do check lines 11-15 in `vibecheck/settings.py` while working on your local machine.
+- Before pushing `develop` branch into `master`, make sure the AWS Elastic Beanstalk environment is restarted with `Health:OK`.

 ## Development and Usage